-Craving some tasty treats while exploring the colourful fall foliage in Canada’s capital?
-The bountiful harvest in and around Ottawa provides inspiration for all kinds of delicious concoctions.
-Here are some local favourites you can sink your teeth into this autumn:
+Craving some tasty treats while you enjoy the colourful fall foliage or go apple and pumpkin picking in Canada’s capital?
+The harvest season inspires local foodie spots to get creative with their brews, baked goods, frozen treats, hot chocolates and boozy warm beverages.
+Here are some delicious fall treats you can sink your teeth into this autumn in Ottawa.

 Fall flavours on tap

-Ottawa’s many craft breweries regularly launch seasonal beers that you can try in person at the breweries, or in restaurants and bars all over town.
+Tap into Ottawa’s beer scene for unique seasonal brews.
+Many craft breweries feature fall-themed beers that you can try in person at the breweries, or in restaurants and bars all over town.

-It’s easy to indulge your sweet tooth in the fall.
-BeaverTails – the original Ottawa pastry treat – offers a special PumpkinTail, which is topped with pumpkin pie filling, cinnamon and whipped cream.
+It’s easy to indulge your sweet tooth in the fall by munching on a BeaverTail, the original Ottawa pastry treat.
+Try their apple pie version, which is topped with apple pie filling (including apple slices), caramel sauce and crunchy crumble.

-Get a double dose of goodness by cozying up with a warm beverage and supporting local at the same time.
-Ottawa-based coffee, tea and food shop Bridgehead serves pumpkin spice lattes, warm apple cider (sourced from local farm Hall’s), and even a chai-der (half chai tea, half apple cider).
+Cozy up with a toasty mug of goodness from local coffee roasters such as Ottawa-based chain Bridgehead.
+They serve pumpkin spice lattes, warm apple cider (sourced from local farm Hall’s), and even a chai-der (half chai tea, half apple cider).

 Nothing compares to European-style, rich hot chocolate made with quality ingredients.
 Some of Ottawa’s best can be found at Mantovani 1946 and Stella Luna (bakery and gelato shops), Quelque Chose Pâtisserie (macarons, crêpes and more), and Art-Is-In Bakery (full menu).
 To enjoy real hot cocoa at home, get prepared mixes, chocolate bombs and much more from local chocolatiers such as Stubbe Chocolates and Alicja Confections.